26 min read

 • Kibana: Visualises security metrics and creates interactive dashboards

-• Custom telemetry scripts: Collects macOS security indicators in real-time
+• Custom telemetry scripts: Collects security indicators from Linux, Windows, or macOS in real-time

 The entire ELK stack runs locally using Docker Compose, making it perfect for development, testing, or small-scale deployments.
-You can use Docker Desktop on Windows or Mac to get started.
-I was using a Mac, so you may need to adjust some commands, I've tried to account for platform differences where possible.
+You can use Docker Desktop on Windows or Mac to get started, even better if you have an old device you can repurpose.

 Prerequisites for Setting Up ELK Stack